Mental Load: The raging in my head

 The term "mental load" stands for this "think of everything" management in our heads.
 It refers to the many tasks we take on in our daily lives, whether at home, at work or in social commitments.
 In most forms of cohabitation, women take on these tasks.

-A new study shows that housework has an unequal impact on women's mental load, which in turn has a negative impact on health: Mothers carry an average of 73 percent of the cognitive and 64 percent of the physical housework, while fathers take on significantly less.
+A new study shows that housework has an unequal impact on women's mental load, which in turn has a negative impact on health: Mothers carry on average 73 percent of the cognitive and 64 percent of the physical housework, while fathers take on significantly less.

 Cognitive work in particular - such as planning, organization and delegation - places a psychological burden on women and often leads to stress, depression, burnout and relationship dissatisfaction.
-This unequal distribution often remains invisible, but not only affects women's well-being, but also reinforces social gender inequality.
+This unequal distribution often remains invisible, but not only affects the well-being of women, but also reinforces social gender inequality.

 This mental strain is often overlooked, but plays a crucial role in the mental well-being of mothers.
 Couples therapists, mental health professionals and relationship experts should pay more attention to this often overlooked aspect of housework, the authors of the study conclude.